Grand Slam of Show Jumping: The CHI Geneva, Switzerland

 The organisers of the CHI Geneva also organised Switzerland’s first and only Indoor Cross competition.
 Some of the biggest names in the eventing sport competed at the premiere in the year 2014.
 The only Swiss World Cup leg in four-in-hand driving is also staged in Geneva.

-Every year, 700 motivated and enthusiastic volunteers help at the event, which attracts 41,000 spectators over the four days.
+Every year, 700 volunteers help at the event, which attracts 43,000 spectators over the four days.
 More than 220 media representatives are present at the Palexpo, around 30 TV channels from all five continents broadcast coverage of the event.

 Key Facts

 The Dutch Masters in 's-Hertogenbosch, Netherlands

 The Dutch Masters is the most important show in Netherlands.
 In 1994, the World Cup Final of show jumping was staged in Den Bosch for the first time, in 2012 the Dutch Masters, indeed hosted the Finals for both dressage and jumping.
 Every year, 65,000 visitors attend the traditional show in the heart of the Netherlands which has celebrated its 50th anniversary in 2017.